-The Hub helps countries and partners to build back better – not returning to business as usual following the COVID-19 crisis.
+These four work areas will enable Hub researchers to help countries and partners build back better - it is not enough to simply return to business as usual after the COVID-19 crisis.
 This is a priority for a united CGIAR in its efforts to transform food systems to reduce poverty, improve food and nutrition security, and improve the quality of natural resources and ecosystem services, in line with global goals on sustainable development and climate change.

 The CGIAR COVID-19 Hub is a global initiative hosted by the CGIAR Research Program on Agriculture for Nutrition and Health (A4NH), and co-implemented by the International Food Policy Research Institute, the International Livestock Research Institute, the CGIAR System Organization, and the London School of Hygiene & Tropical Medicine.
 Research takes place across CGIAR’s global network of 14 Research Centers and 15 Research Programs and Platforms, in close collaboration with other research organizations, policymakers, NGOs, and many other stakeholders.